castleproject/Core/README.md

 See the [Releases](https://github.com/castleproject/Core/releases).

-## Copyright

-Copyright 2004-2015 Castle Project

 ## License

-Castle Core is licensed under the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.
-Refer to license.txt for more information.
+Castle Core is &copy; 2004-2015 Castle Project.
+It is free software, and may be redistributed under the terms of the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.

 ## Building